5 Steps to Become a Court Reporter in Illinois?

 In the presence of black-robed judges and pinstripe suit wearing lawyers, court reporters may be overlooked, but the fact of the matter is that they are as important as the judges and the lawyers.
 Court reporters capture, protect and preserve records of court proceedings and pre-trial depositions.
 Court reporters transcribe and create complete and accurate legal records, which are heavily relied upon during the appellate stage of a case.

 If you want to play an important role in the judicial system but do not have the time or means to become a lawyer or a judge then consider becoming a court reporter.
 If you are a resident of Illinois who is thinking of becoming a court reporter then the good news is that Illinois is the fifth biggest employer of court reporters in the US.
 Court reporters here make more than what they make in many other states.
-If you are interested in joining this field then the following information would be of use to you.
+In order to work as a court reporter in the state of Illinois, you need to complete the following steps:

 Requirements to Become a Court Reporter in Illinois